Revenue Optimization

 Account Updater ROI Metrics

-Again, repeat e-commerce most likely has slightly higher run rates due to the timing of our vault updates vs. the timing of the subscription renewal runs by our customers.
-One can safely assume that for our repeat e-commerce cards, many cards are added during the month and are not used again.
-In the subscription model, some percentage of the cards added will fail a renewal test and get updated before they get a chance to get passed to AU.
+We expect any business storing payment methods for future transactions to benefit greatly from using account updater.
+Repeat e-commerce is most likely to see slightly higher run rates due to the timing of our vault updates vs. the timing of the subscription renewal runs by our customers.
+For our repeat e-commerce clients, many cards are added during the month and are not used again.
+In the subscription model, some percentage of the cards added may fail a renewal test and get updated before they get a chance to get passed to account updater for an update.
+Below we approximate the number of updates you can expect from an initial run of our account updater and then subsequent updates to your cards on file.

 Countries that don’t have full coverage

-For these countries, we are seeing initial run percentages as low as 3% and 4% and ongoing monthly runs at 0.5% to 1% of their total vaults.
-But based on the fees for Account Updater, the economics are still very positive: You're only charged for cards that are updated or indicate you need to contact the cardholder.
+Certain countries may not have full coverage for card-updates.
+For these countries, we see initial run percentages as low as 3% and 4% and ongoing monthly runs at 0.5% to 1% of their total vaults.
+Based on the fees for Account Updater, the economics are still very positive: You're only charged for cards that are updated or indicate you need to contact the cardholder or after 2 contact card holder updates.

-How to think about Account Updater's Return on Investment (ROI)
+How to Measure Account Updater's Return on Investment

 Increase Customer Lifetime Value